abalage/pods-compose/README.md

 **pods-compose** also relies on YAML files for describing pods and containers, however you do not have to create them manually.

-1. You need to [create pods and containers](#1-describe-pods-and-containers) using the command line interface of podman.
+1. You need to [create pods and containers](#1-describe-pods-and-containers) using the command line interface of Podman.
 The CLI is well documented and mostly behaves the same way as [docker CLI](https://podman.io/whatis.html) does.
 2. Then use pod-compose to generate [Kubernetes Pod YAML](https://github.com/containers/libpod/blob/master/docs/source/markdown/podman-generate-kube.1.md) files for each pod.
 3. The YAMLs will be used to deploy your pods and containers with '**--up**'.